Philip-Lawson/Philip-Lawson.github.io/_posts/2015-8-2-Is this string a palindrome? - Down the rabbit hole.md

 ---
 layout: post
 comments: true
-title: Is this string a palindrome? - Down the rabbit hole.
+title: Is This String a Palindrome? - Down the Rabbit Hole.
 tags:
 - interview questions
 - the basics